Towards quantum advantage via topological data analysis: Towards quantum advantage for Betti number estimation

 \subsubsection{Relationships between the problems}

 In the previous section we have formally defined the computational problems whose complexity we will study.
-In this section we examine reductions between \textsc{llsd} and the problems related to topological data analysis in order to elucidate the precise relationships.
+In this section we examine the reductions between \textsc{llsd} and the problems related to topological data analysis in order to elucidate the precise relationships.
 An overview of the reductions can be found in Figure~\ref{fig:reductions}.

 First, we discuss the relationship between \textsc{llsd} and \textsc{abne}.
 It is clear that \textsc{llsd} with a combinatorial Laplacian as input produces a solution to the corresponding instance of \textsc{abne}.
-It is clear that \textsc{llsd} can solve \textsc{abne} if given the input of \textsc{abne} (i.e, the adjacency matrix), we can efficiently implement sparse access to a matrix such that an estimate of its low-lying spectral density allows us to recover an estimate of the low-lying spectral density of the combinatorial Laplacian.
-Interestingly, it turns out that we can do so if the input graph is clique-dense (i.e., in precisely the regime that the quantum algorithm for Betti number estimation can efficiently solve).
+It is also clear that \textsc{llsd} can be used to solve \textsc{abne} if given the input of \textsc{abne} (i.e, the adjacency matrix), we can efficiently implement sparse access to a matrix such that an estimate of its low-lying spectral density allows us to recover an estimate of the low-lying spectral density of the combinatorial Laplacian.
+Interestingly, it turns out that we can do so if the input graph is clique-dense (i.e., in precisely the regime that is efficiently solvable by the quantum algorithm for Betti number estimation).
 Namely, we can efficiently implement sparse access to the $\binom{n}{k+1} \times \binom{n}{k+1}$-sized matrix $\Gamma_k^G$ whose columns and rows are indexed by $(k+1)$-subsets of vertices, and whose entries are given by

 In other words, the entries of the columns and rows that correspond to $(k+1)$-cliques are equal to the corresponding entries of the combinatorial Laplacian, and all other entries are equal to zero.
 After subtracting the extra nullity caused by adding the $\binom{n}{k+1} - \chi_k$ all-zeros columns and rows, and renormalizing the eigenvalue count by a factor $\binom{n}{k+1}/\chi_k$, the low-lying spectral density of this $\Gamma_k^G$ is equal to the low-lying spectral density of the combinatorial Laplacian.
-In Eq. form, we have that
+In equation form, we have that